Bobbyjsx/chrome-ext/Readme.md

 ```

 Open [your chrome extensions](chrome://extensions/) in your browser to load the extension from your local machine.
-if link is broken, just type this in your browser #chrome://extensions/
+just type *chrome://extensions/* in your browser

 In the top left corner of your screen, you will find a 'Load Unpacked' button.
 Click on it and locate the extension directory on your machine.

 ## Note

 Please note that the API for this extension is no longer active due to associated costs.
 However, you are welcome to play around with your own backend.
-Check out the commented code at [`content.js line 151`](https://github.com/bobbyjsx/chrome-ext/blob/main/content.js) to gain a better understanding of the interaction between the extension and the web page.
+Check out the commented code at [`content.js`](https://github.com/Bobbyjsx/chrome-ext/blob/384273467ea975af3e4b0d4379d2b6463fc6de4c/content.js#L151) to gain a better understanding of the interaction between the extension and the web page.

 ## Contributions